 From Cairns, travel north along the Captain Cook Highway.
 Turn onto the Kennedy Highway, which winds up the coastal mountain range, and take the turn-off to Kuranda.
 Alternatively take the scenic railway that runs from Cairns to Kuranda or the Skyrail Rainforest Cableway from Smithfield, north of Cairns.

 From Kuranda, drive 3.5km along Barron Falls Road, following the signposts to the Barron Falls car park.
 This is the access to the Barron Falls lookout, which is also a stop on the scenic railway line.
-Wrights lookout (and the start of the Surprise Creek walk) is a further 1.4km along the road from the car park.
+Wrights lookout (and the start of McDonald track to Surprise Creek) is a further 1.4km along the road from the car park.

 The upper section of the park can also be accessed from Speewah Conservation Park, a starting point for long-distance walks.
 From Kuranda, travel a further 6.5km along the Kennedy Highway, turn left into Speewah Road and follow the signs to Speewah Conservation Park for 5.2km.